drowe67/radae/README.md

 Note the samples are generated with `evaluate.sh`, which runs inference at rate Fs. even if (e.g model 05), trained at rate Rs.

-# Notes/Issues/Futher work

-1. Issue: vk5dgr_test.wav sounds poorer than LPCNet/wav/all.wav - same speaker, but former much louder.

-1. Issue: One DJ2LS off air sample had a stronger, non overlapping signal in the passband, which was modulating the AGC of the SSB receiver, upsetting the RADAE decoder.
-Might be useful to ensure the SSB receiver AGC bandwidth is narrow (if this is possible).
-Or maybe switch off AGC.

-1. Test: co-channel interference, interfering sinusoids.

-1. Test: Try vocoder with background noise.

-1. How can we apply interleaving, e.g./ just spread symbols over a longer modem frame, or let network spread them.

-1. Diversity in frequency - classical DSP or with ML in the loop?

-1. Sweep different latent dimensions (just 80 and 40 tried so far) and choose best perf for given SNR.

-1. Naming thoughts (what is it):
-   * Neural modem - as network selects constellation, or "neural speech modem"
-   * Neural channel coding - as network takes features and encoders them for transmisison of the channel
-   * Radio VAE or Radio AE - don't feel this has much to do with variational autoencoders
-   * Joint source and channel coding
-   * RADAE is the current working name, but is a mouthful and prone to different pronounciation.
-RAE might be better moving fwd.

-1. Decide on offset from carrier frequency of SSB radio.
-1500Hz offset like FreeDV, or some other fixed offset from carrier?
-FreeDV offset is arbitrary and related to legacy modes so no need to continue this convention unless there is good reason.
-What do other digital modes do?

-1. The Tx signal has poor sidelobe attenuation.
-Need a way to apply a Tx BPF without upsetting PAPR performance.
-This must be done as part RADAE rather than letting end users guess as it's easy to mess up PAPR with ad-hoc filtering.
-Could be (a) classical DSP at output (b) BPF in the training loop (how to handle delay?) (c) we could train network for a given stop band attenuation using an additional loss function term.

-1. Run time SNR measure.
-Maybe use ML for this, e.g. train against known SNR?

-1. Roughness on david & peter samples.
-Try combining quantized and unquantized features to figure out which features are causing most of the issues.
-Compare to passthrough, e.g. try increasing weight of voicing measure.
-It could be about the balance between low and high SNR.
-Either the range, or how the distortion gets weighted depending on the SNR.
-For example "flat" weighting would bias towards low SNR since the low SNR distortion tends to be a lot higher.

-1. Way to characterise channels, e.g. visualise impulse response, measure delay spread.

-1. Have a second pilot sequence that can be sent by Tx to signal "end of over" and provide a solid squelch, rather than using run on in state machine.